 English

-At Bidston Village we ensure that our English teaching and learning provides many purposeful opportunities for reading, writing and discussion.
+At Bidston Village, we ensure that our English teaching and learning provides many purposeful opportunities for reading, writing and discussion.
 We use a wide variety of experiences, quality texts and resources to motivate and inspire our children

 The National Curriculum (2014) forms the basis for all subject teaching ensuring continuity and progression in an age-related curriculum.
 In addition, teachers make sure the content is relevant and stimulating by delivering through themes and topics.
 Our English curriculum has been developed to recognise the importance of English in every aspect of daily life and to cultivate children’s love of reading, writing and discussion.
 We recognise the importance of nurturing a culture where children love to read, take pride in their writing and can clearly and accurately adapt their language and style for a range of contexts.
-As a Voice 21 school, we want to inspire children to be confident in the art of speaking and listening and to be able to use discussion to communicate and further their learning.
+As an Oracy North West school, we want to inspire children to be confident in the art of speaking and listening and to be able to use discussion to communicate and further their learning.

 Our intent is to enable children to do the following:

-• Read fluently and with good understanding
+• Read easily, fluently and with good understanding

 • Develop a routine of reading widely and often, for both pleasure and information

-• Develop a love of writing and be able to express their thoughts and ideas clearly and creatively through the written word.
+• Develop a love of writing and to be able to express their thoughts and ideas clearly and creatively through the written word.

 • Re-read, edit and improve their own writing